Soccerboo1/Attack-of-the-Aliens-/README.md

 In my CSS code, I choose to use more "%" than just "px" for sizes, so the page can scale with the screen size.
 The start button and game area were prime examples of this.

 ## User Testing
-Tester felt a need for a restart button and a better responsive design for the game area.
+Testers felt a need for a restart button and a better responsive design for the game area.
+They seemed to understand how to play the game from the instructions.

 ## Revisions
 Made a restart button